 The parent company of the Group is SCOR SE.
+The governance bodies of SCOR SE play a key role in the governance of the Group.
 The governance of SCOR SE is presented in Section B.1.3.2 - Governance of SCOR SE.